dotmpe/node-sitefile/doc/feature-db.rst

   are quite ad-hoc and project specific.
 Thinking about a way to expose the server endpoints, ie. JSON API, would help improving uniformaty at least at the data storage/query interface level and help structure the project.

+  Instead of jQuery for API endpoint access, may want start to look at Fermata_ or come up something similar in Sf client stack.

 Last-Modified